COVID-19: Long Island Sees Positivity Testing Rate Uptick; Here Are New Cases For Each County

 - Friday, July 31: 1.1 percent

-There were 68 new COVID-19 cases reported in Nassau County (up 23 from a day earlier) Friday with another 76 positive cases in Suffolk County (up 22 from a day earlier).
+There were 58 new COVID-19 cases reported in Nassau County (up seven from a day earlier) Sunday with another 50 positive cases in Suffolk County (up five from a day earlier).

-There were four deaths due to COVID-19 in New York State on Friday, with none on Long Island.
+There were three deaths due to COVID-19 in New York State on Saturday, with none on Long Island.

 Click here to sign up for Daily Voice's free daily emails and news alerts.